OpenGradient/og-evm/CONTRIBUTING.md

 - Fork the repo and create your branch from `main`.
 - Run tests and linters before submitting.
 - Make sure your code adheres to the project's style and conventions.

----

-Thank you for helping improve Cosmos EVM!